jrester/tesla_powerwall/README.md

 ### General

-The API object directly maps the REAT endpoints with a python method in the form of `<verb>_<path>`.
+The API object directly maps the REST endpoints with a python method in the form of `<verb>_<path>`.
 So if you need the raw json responses you can use the API object.
 It can be either created manually or retrived from an existing `Powerwall`:

 ```python
 from tesla_powerwall import API